A monotone scheme for high-dimensional fully nonlinear PDEs: The numerical scheme

 We finally study the case when $u$ is only a viscosity solution.
-Given the monotonicity, our arguments are almost identical to those of \cite{FTW} Theorem 3.10, which in turn relies on the works Krylov \cite{Krylov} and Barles and Jakobsen \cite{BJ}.
+Given the monotonicity, our arguments are almost identical to those of Fahim, Touzi and Waxin~\cite{FTW}, Theorem 3.10, which in turn relies on the works Krylov \cite{Krylov} and Barles and Jakobsen \cite{BJ}.
 We thus present only the result and omit the proof.